-Raised in a single-parent home, she is a first-generation master’s Graduate.
+Embodied by determination and impulsivity.
+Dr. Kennesha Wood's conquered her road to success by the act of resilience.
+Raised in a single-parent home, Dr. Woods is a first-generation college student and Ph.D. graduate.
 Her character and lived experiences challenged her to resist the odds against her.
-At an early age, Kennesha began to set goals and noticed she became dedicated to executing them in a timely manner.
-Even more, she began to see several sheets of paper laying around that read “to-do list” with visible marks that depicted she had executed the goals.
-As Kennesha started to pursue her bachelor’s degree, she found herself with many obligations: academic responsibilities, sorority business, family duties, personal and professional commitments, and maintaining healthy relationships.
-All while enrolled as a full-time student and employee who maintained self-care and stability.
+At an early age, Dr. Woods began to set goals and noticed she became dedicated to executing them in a timely manner.
+Even more, she began to see several sheets of paper laying around that read “to-do list” with visible marks depicting "goal execution."
 Keeping up with all her tasks by remaining organized became her priority but also her path to success.
-Kennesha is eager to introduce what she considers one of her secrets to success, an act of resilience.
+Dr. Woods is eager to introduce what she considers one of her secrets to success, an act of resilience.

 The presence of differences.
 For example, racial or ethnic classifications, age, gender, religion, inabilities, socioeconomic status, sexual orientation, gender identity, personalities etc.

-To ensure that access, resources, and opportunities are afforded to all with the goals of elevation and success.
-Especially to those who historically have been treated unfavorably.
-Equity includes just and fair treatment.
+To ensure access, resources, and opportunities are afforded to all with the goals of elevation and success.
+Equity includes just and fair treatment for all.

 The ACT of being welcoming to ALL people.
 Creating a space where individuals feel valued and respected and have access to their full potential.